Governance of Private Pension Funds

 Supervision

-5.1 To use their resources efficiently, pension supervisory authorities should adopt a risk-based approach, and a suitable risk-assessment methodology should be established.
+5.1 Pension supervisory authorities should adopt a risk-based approach and establish a suitable risk-assessment methodology to use their resources efficiently.

-5.2 The move towards risk-based supervision can be undertaken gradually, combining this technique with more traditional rules-based supervision as the supervisory authority and pension industry develop the necessary expertise.
+The shift towards risk-based supervision is a journey, not a sudden leap.
+It can be embraced gradually, blending this approach with more traditional rules-based supervision as the supervisory authority and pension industry cultivate the necessary expertise.

 5.3 The introduction of risk-based supervision should be seen as a movement along a continuum from one extreme of complete reliance on a rules-based system to one where the emphasis of supervision is a function or risk.
 Risk-based supervision does not mean having no rules or compliance procedures.

-5.4 A legal framework allowing suitable discretion in interpretation and exercise of supervisory powers is required, which should also provide pension supervisory authorities with the necessary powers to adopt a risk-based approach.
+5.4 A legal framework allowing suitable discretion in interpretation and exercise of supervisory powers is required.
+This framework should also provide pension supervisory authorities with the necessary powers to adopt a risk-based approach.

 5.5 Staff reorganization and training, in terms of the philosophy and the process of risk-based supervision, should be undertaken as the transition to the new approach takes place.